Xilinx/finn/transformer_examples/tinydeit/README.md

 repeated encoder blocks into a `FINNLoop`.
 The build uses FINN's phase-based flow, including separate loop-body and top-level FIFO sizing.

+Folding configurations may request `resType=lut` for selected matrix-vector layers.
+The TinyDeiT flow automatically uses `MVAU_hls` for those layers because the RTL MVAU implementation supports DSP compute only; the remaining MVAUs use the double-pumped RTL implementation selected by the configuration defaults.

 ## Input model

 No checkpoint is committed.
 The default preparation path expects the established